 Side note here: A good friend of mine told me once.
 I was telling him that I was going to start a program in the new year.
 He said “That’s cool”.
 “But what is going to change between now and the new year.”
 At this time, it was probably the end of October, kind of like today as I am writing this.
 I responded and said “nothing”.
 He said “Why don’t you start the program now?”
-I responded and said “You are right”.
-“Nothing is going to change, what is preventing from starting it now”.
+I responded and said “You are right”, “Why not start now.”
+So I did.

 Since that time I have declared that anything that is worth starting in the future, is worth starting now.
 Don’t wait.
 The time will never be right.
 The resources and everything else will not be any better in the future.
 The only way to ensure the future is better, is to start making the future better in the present, and you must start now.

 Now back to the original discussion: Now I know, and you know, that most people don’t accomplish these goals they set for themselves, or the so-called new years resolutions.
-There are a variety of reasons why they don’t.
-However, the biggest one is they don’t hold themselves accountable for doing so.
+There are a variety of reasons why we don’t.
+However, the biggest one is that we don’t hold ourselves accountable for doing so.
 And in ninety-nine percent of most cases, I believe that having someone else hold you accountable is critical for your success in accomplishing most goals.

 Think about it.
 When we set a goal, the chances are, we have never accomplished that goal before.
 That is why we set it in the first place.
 So for us to now accomplish this goal, a lot has to change.
 If you have always over eaten.
 Then changing behaviors so you don’t overeat is going to be a challenge at first.
 If you have always overspent.
 Then changing your spending habits is going to take a while to do.
 None of us are very good at quitting anything cold turkey.
 It is too hard.